 New York City-based Cultural Organizations

-New-York Historical Society: Serves as a member of the board; sponsors the Distinguished Speakers Series; funds a collaborative program between the Society and the New School that provides for two post-doctoral Fellows in American History and four summer internships; and, supports special one-time exhibits.
+- New-York Historical Society: Serves as a member of the board; sponsors the Distinguished Speakers Series and Classic Film Series; funds a collaborative program between the Society and the New School that provides for two post-doctoral Fellows in American History and four summer internships; and, supports special one-time exhibits.

-Thirteen/WNET Educational Broadcasting Corporation: Serves as a Trustee and supports various news and cultural programs for the flagship public television station of the New York City tri-state area and the most-watched public television channel in the nation.
+- Thirteen/WNET Educational Broadcasting Corporation: Serves as a Life Trustee and supports various news and cultural programs, such as The Charlie Rose Show, for the flagship public television station of the New York City tri-state area and the most-watched public television channel in the nation.

-Mr. Schwartz graduated from City College of New York with a Bachelor of Science degree in finance and holds an honorary Doctorate of Science degree from the college.
+Mr. Schwartz, who served in the U.S. Air Corps, graduated from City College of New York with a Bachelor of Science degree in finance and holds an honorary Doctorate of Science degree from the college.
 He was born in Brooklyn and has resided in New York City all of his life.
-He and his wife are the parents of two daughters and have four grandchildren.
+He and his wife of 63 years, Irene, who died on August 12, 2014, are the parents of a daughter in Atlanta and a daughter in New York City and have four grandchildren.